 2014: Daniel M. Gallagher, Jr., Commissioner, U.S. Securities and Exchange Commission

 2013: Mary Jo White, Chair, U.S. Securities and Exchange Commission

 Albert A. DeStefano Lecture

-*The 18th Annual DeStefano Lecture will be held on Monday, April 9, 2018, featuring The Honorable Joseph R. Slights III, Vice Chancellor of the Delaware Court of Chancery
+*The 18th Annual DeStefano Lecture was held on Monday, April 9, 2018, featuring The Honorable Joseph R. Slights III, Vice Chancellor of the Delaware Court of Chancery

 Becker Ross, LLP (formerly known as Becker, Ross, Stone, DeStefano & Klein) established the Albert A. DeStefano Lecture Series in 2001 to honor the distinguished law career of one of the firm’s principal partners.
 Mr. DeStefano, a 1947 cum laude graduate of Fordham Law School, specialized in corporate matters, especially mergers and acquisitions.
 From 1973 – 1983, he shared his expertise with Fordham Law students as an Adjunct Professor, teaching corporate acquisitions.
 Mr. DeStefano dedicated his life to the service of others and was a devoted trustee to numerous charitable organizations including Helen Keller Services for the Blind and Cleary School for the Deaf.